-Income tax provision for the years ended January 31, 2017, 2016, and 2015 was \$13.7 million, \$8.9 million, and \$5.6 million, respectively.
+Income tax provision for the years ended January 31, 2018, 2017, and 2016 was \$4.8 million, \$13.7 million, and \$8.9 million, respectively.
+The decrease in income tax provision during the year ended January 31, 2018 compared to the year ended January 31, 2017 was primarily the result of a \$14.1 million decrease related to excess tax benefits on stock-based compensation expense recognized in the provision for income taxes, pursuant to the adoption of ASU 2016-09, Improvements to Employee Share-Based Payment Accounting as well as an increase in federal and state income taxes driven by an increase in income before income taxes netted with a decrease.
 The increase in income tax provision during the year ended January 31, 2017 compared to the year ended January 31, 2016 was primarily the result of an increase in federal and state income taxes driven by an increase in income before income taxes netted with an increase in research and development credits claimed.
-The increase in income tax provision during the year ended January 31, 2015 was primarily the result of an increase in federal and state income tax provision during the year ended January 31, 2016 compared to the year ended January 31, 2015 was primarily the result of an increase in federal and state income taxes driven by an increase in income taxes which was netted with a decrease in non-deductible expenses and the tax benefit on research and development credits claimed.

-Our effective income tax rate for the years ended January 31, 2017, 2016 and 2015 was 34.3%, 35.0%, and 35.5%, respectively.
-The difference between the effective income tax rate and the U.S. federal statutory income tax rate each period is impacted by a number of factors, including the relative mix of earnings among state jurisdictions, credits, and other discrete items.
-The decrease in the effective tax rate for the years ended January 31, 2017 and 2016 was primarily the result of an increase in research and development credits.
+Our effective income tax rate for the years ended January 31, 2018, 2017 and 2016 was 9.2%, 34.3%, and 35.0%, respectively.
+The difference between the effective income tax rate and the U.S. federal statutory income tax rate each period is impacted by a number of factors, including the relative mix of earnings among state jurisdictions, credits, excess tax benefits or shortfalls on stock-based compensation expense due to the adoption of ASU 2016-09, and other discrete items.
+The decrease in the effective tax rate for the year ended January 31, 2018 compared to the year ended January 31, 2017 was primarily the result of excess tax benefits on stock-based compensation expense.
+The decrease in the effective tax rate for the year ended January 31, 2017 compared to the year ended January 31, 2016 was primarily the result of an increase in research and development credits.